 Upset stomach during pregnancy?
 Try this recipe!

 Even though you may have an upset stomach during pregnancy, it’s important to have something to eat in the morning.
 Eating something in the morning can help alleviate nausea.
 Then, try to have small meals throughout the day.
-This easy recipe can be eaten for breakfast, or even for a light lunch, dinner, or snack.
+This easy recipe can be eaten for breakfast or a light lunch, dinner, or snack.

 While this recipe can help you toward your nutrient goals and may help with your upset stomach, remember that you will still need to take your prenatal supplement to ensure you are getting all of the required nutrients for a healthy pregnancy.